-As a member of the campus community, you may come in contact with media, including reporters representing newspapers, magazines, radio, television and online media resources.
-In most cases, the OMC has proactively arranged for media to be present, is responding to a specific media inquiry or is “pitching” a campus expert to a specific reporter or related to a particular topic.
+As a member of the campus community, you may come in contact with media, including reporters representing newspapers, magazines, radio, television, and online media resources.
+In most cases, the OMC has proactively arranged for media to be present, is responding to a specific media inquiry, or is “pitching” a campus expert to a specific reporter or related to a particular topic.
 However, in the event you are approached by media which is not related to an OMC media inquiry, keep in mind the important parameters noted below.
-As always, the best course of action is to contact OMC, when media is unexpectedly present.
-Matt Heffelfinger, director of athletics communications, is the contact for sports-related media relations.
+As always, the best course of action is to contact OMC, when the media is unexpectedly present.

 - You may refuse to talk with a reporter by stating that you are not the appropriate person to speak about the topic at hand.
 Refer the reporter to OMC.

 - If you do speak about an issue, clearly identify your name and title, and ask the reporter to repeat the information back to you.